Athletic Bilbao vs. Real Madrid – Match Report – 3 February, 2022

 Madrid responded with three transitions that they did not make in the first half, by Lucas, Vinicius and Modric, all aborted by Yeray.

 Athletic began to pay for the effort of continually attacking and Madrid began to see the possibility of getting ahead.
-In this situation, Casemiro enjoyed a chance, a pass from Asensio, who crashed into an Agirrezabala already on the ground.
+In this situation, Casemiro enjoyed an opportunity, a pass from Asensio, who crashed into an Agirrezabala already on the ground.

 The whites didn’t score in the one they had and Athletic did in the move that was presented to them when no one expected.
 About the hour and in a play by Berenguer with a dribble and shot from the edge of the Navarrese as he did last year and this year he could not repeat.